Co-op Patronage Seedling Grants

 As a community-owned food cooperative, City Market acts as a non-profit when we account for the profit we make from sales to our Members.
 Each profitable year, our General Manager recommends a Patronage Dividend to our Board of Directors.
 A portion of this Dividend is returned through a Patronage Refund check to eligible Members each November, based on their spending from the prior fiscal year.

-When Members receive their 2014 Patronage Refund checks (in November 2014), they will have the option to cash the check, pay Co-op equity, donate to Hunger Free Vermont, or choose not to cash the check and have the money donated to 5 local food projects that were chosen through our Co-op Patronage Seeding Grants program.
+When Members received their 2014 Patronage Refund checks (in November 2014), they had the option to cash the check, pay Co-op equity, donate to Hunger Free Vermont, or choose not to cash the check and have the money donated to 5 local food projects that were chosen through our Co-op Patronage Seeding Grants program.
 During the summer of 2014, a Member Grants Committee reviewed applications and selected 5 projects that they submitted to the Board of Directors for approval.
 The Board approved funding the projects with uncashed Patronage Refund checks.
 The projects that were selected for funding from 2014 Patronage Refunds are Pine Island Farm: Chicken Collaborative, Living Well Group: Farm to Care Program, University of Vermont: Establishing a Swede Midge Damage Threshold for Brassica Crops, The Schoolhouse Learning Center: Taking Root: The Farm, Food, Forest (FFF) Program, and Chittenden Emergency Food Shelf: Food Shelf Mobile Pantry and Transport Trailer.
 Throughout the year, we will update each project page with news, photos, and progress.

-Have a project that strengthens the local food system?
-Stay tuned for information on applying for our 2015 cycle!
 If you have questions about the Co-op Patronage Seedling Grants program, please email Allison Weinhagen, Director of Member Services, at firstname.lastname@example.org.